 Maddy of course could not finish anything that he ordered.
 We ended up sharing the Indian Thali that I ordered because it came first.

 By the time the Chinese platter arrived, Maddy was done.
 So most of the platter was left uneaten, the bowl of soup remained untouched and the Samosas were packed to be eaten at the hotel later.

 - Journey Ahead: Jammu to Srinagar via Mughal Road

 I crawled under the blankets the moment we reached our room.
 Maddy continued working for a while after that.
 The plan for the next day was to start early by 6 am and take the Mughal Road to reach Srinagar.
 Please click on the link above to continue reading the next part of the travelogue.

 The total distance we covered between my home and One Earth Trinetar was slightly over 600 kilometers.

 It took us about 13 hours to complete our journey from Delhi to Jammu by road.
 This of course included about 2 hours of break time and all the traffic we got stuck in.
 If I removed all of it, I think I could have easily managed the journey in about 10-11 hours.

 I hope the travelogue, pictures, and information on traveling from Delhi to Jammu by road were of help.
-If you have any questions, please feel free to ask in the comments section.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.